unisonweb/website/src/compare-lang/unison-for-scala-devs.md

 Unison variables can be defined at the top-level of a program.
 There is no keyword to introduce a value and all values are immutable.

-The type signature of a value or function appears _above_ the definition instead of interspersed with the names of the function parameters.
+The type signature of a value or function appears _above_ the definition instead of being interspersed with the names of the function parameters.
 Both Scala and Unison support type inference, so these type signatures are optional.

 ### Basic types